Real estate investing: Valuation

 In commercial real estate, underwriting valuation is conducted using three primary methods: the income approach, the cost approach, and the comparison approach, each providing a method to accessing a property's value.
 The income approach is estimating the potential income a property can generate based on assessing the market rents and then subtracting the typical operating expenses to get a net operating income.
-Determining the market cap rate by accessing commercial properties in the area helps determine value through the CAP rate formula: net operating income/Property Value = CAP rate.
+Determining the market cap rate by assessing commercial properties in the area helps determine value through the CAP rate formula: net operating income/Property Value = CAP rate.
 A reversion of this formula can determine the value of the property using the formula: Property Value = net operating income/CAP rate.
 The cost approach determines the cost of rebuilding or replacing the asset itself using the formula: Property Value=(Cost of Building New−Depreciation)+Land Value.
 This approach is based on the principle that a buyer would not pay more for a property than the cost to construct a similar one.
-The comparison approach (also known as the sales comparison approach) is a method that determines a property’s value by analyzing the recent sales prices of similar properties usually referred to as comparables or "comps" in the same market.
+The comparison approach (also known as the sales comparison approach) is a method that determines a property's value by analyzing the recent sales prices of similar properties usually referred to as comparables or "comps" in the same market.
 This assumes that a buyer will not pay more for a property than they would for a comparable substitute.

 Numerous national and international real estate appraisal associations exist to standardize property valuation.
 Some of the larger of these include the Appraisal Institute, the Royal Institution of Chartered Surveyors and the International Valuation Standards Council.